amir-arad/typescript-boilerplate-cli/README.md

  - test files are inside the src library
  - prettier and eslint
  - circleci setup for automatic testing
+ - react + ink for console rendering
+ - mew for command-line argument parsing

 ## Developer instructions